AMReX-Combustion/PelePhysics/Docs/sphinx/QSS.rst

 -------------------

 In several computational experiments, using analytical Jacobians were found to provide better stability or efficiency compared with finite difference approximation or numerical inversion (CITATION)
 Compared with non-QSS mechanisms, analytical Jacobians need to reflect the dependence of each QSS species on non-QSS species.
 However, QSS species may depend on ensemble of other non-QSS species and therefore ensemble of reactions.
 Therefore, analytical Jacobian cannot be constructed by sequentially adding the contribution of each reaction.
 This significantly complicates the analytical jacobian generation.
-Failure to include the dependence of QSS species with respect to non-QSS species typically results in wrong ignition profiles, unless very small timesteps are used, as seen in the figure below.
+Failure to include the dependence of QSS species with respect to non-QSS species typically results in wrong ignition profiles, unless very small timesteps are used, as seen in figure fig:qss_aj_.

 .. _fig:qss_aj: